When Should My Child Stay Home?

 - Strongly encouraging staff and students to stay up to date on vaccines and boosters, and to take other preventative measures, such as masking and testing when appropriate.

-- Notifying the public health authorities of illnesses and sending parent notification emails from the School Health Bureau if there is an outbreak of COVID-19 or other communicable disease in the school.
+- Notifying the public health authorities of illnesses and sending parent notification emails from the School Health Bureau if there is an outbreak of communicable disease in the school.

-- Continuing current procedures for cleaning and disinfecting, increased ventilation in schools, offices, buses, and classrooms, and ensuring availability of free face masks.
+- Continuing current procedures for cleaning and disinfecting and ensuring availability of free face masks.

-- Operating portable Certified Air Cleaning Devices (CACDs) including filter changes, heating, ventilation and air conditioning (HVAC) equipment with MERV-13 filtration.
+- Operating heating, ventilation, and air conditioning (HVAC) equipment with MERV-13 filtration.